radkesvat/WaterWall/ww/eventloop/README.md

 removed ssl parts

-removed unpack and other stream related code
+removed unpack, kcp, rudp support and other stream control related code

 removed thread safety parts of hio_t structure

+small optimization tweaks

 added small changes such as splice call support (not yet integrated into waterwall)

 effort to change loop buffer to ww/buffer_pool

+note that this fork uses more memory since all the memory controlling & shrink conditions removed